-Chapter Five begins the manual section of the book—the “how to do it” structure that can be used to guide the process.
-Chapters Six through Eight complete the manual and serve as a “field guide” that identifies specific tasks associated with a series of thirteen explicit stages required for implementing an optimal Integrative Design Process.
-The authors use process outlines, practical examples, case studies, and stories from their own design experiences to delineate the fundamental aspects of this process.
+Chapter Five begins the manual section of the book – the “how to do it” structure that can be used to guide the process.
+Chapters Six through Eight complete the manual and serve as a “field guide” that identifies specific tasks associated with a series of thirteen explicit stages required for implementing an optimal IDP.
+The authors use process outlines, practical examples, case studies and stories from their own design experiences to delineate the fundamental aspects of this process.

 From these experiences, 7group has learned to understand buildings as organisms and to explore sustainable, green building practices as a discovery process that optimizes interrelationships between all systems.
 This book conveys what we’ve learned so far.
 We wrote it hoping to help project teams navigate the transition from traditional building design to a more collaborative process that can produce high performance green buildings cost-effectively.

-Excerpts from our book The Integrative Guide to Green Building detailing the stages and steps of the integrative design process can be found at the link below.
+Excerpts from our book The Integrative Guide to Green Building detailing the stages and steps of the integrative design process can be found here.